qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_items_shape.rst

 * :guilabel:`End marker`: Choose an SVG image to draw at the end of the line
 * :guilabel:`Arrow head width`: Set the size of Start and/or End marker

 SVG images are automatically rotated with the line.
-The color of the SVG image can not be changed.

 The Basic Shape Items
 ---------------------

-To add a basic shape (ellipse, rectangle, triangle), click the |addBasicShape| :sup:`Add basic shape` icon,  place the element holding down the left mouse.
+To add a basic shape (ellipse, rectangle, triangle), click the |addBasicShape|
+:sup:`Add basic shape` icon,  place the element holding down the left mouse.
 Customize the appearance in the :guilabel:`Item Properties` tab.

 When you also hold down the :kbd:`Shift` key while placing the basic shape you can create a perfect square, circle or triangle.